howset/inception/USER_DOC.md

 ## Notes
 - To reduce complications of having to include too many secret files, generating the self-signed SSL certificate for TLS is done by the nginx container everytime it is run, that means it will always be different.
 This is __not__ reflective of the reality, but a liberty taken to simplify the approach of the project.
+- Depending on the system (computers/vms) the healthcheck and dependencies may hinder some services to start.
+This can easily be changed by commenting out the dependencies lines __or__ change the command __or__ finetune the intervals/timeouts.